g-lok/gs-dotfiles/README.md

 1. Add support for selecting and installing databases via docker.
 1. Expand devops tooling bigtime.
 Review recommended lists on youtube.
 1. Add more artist/creative apps.
-1. Add Arch support.
-I respect Arch, and they deserve the G's Dotfile/Omakub experience too.
-Never used it, probably going to be a huge pain, but we're going to deal with it and make it work.
 1. Fine tune what apps I'm installing and plugins/configs I'm adding.
 I'm brand new to neovim and not sure about some of my choices regarding [Mini.nvim](https://github.com/nvim-mini/mini.nvim)
-1. Consider switching to `Nix` package manager.
-I hear great things, but I also hear nightmare things.
-Homebrew has been good to me so I'm sticking with it for now.
-It might be worse on linux.

 ## License